flatironinstitute/sciware/34_PyPackaging/main.md

 </small>

-## Zoom Specific
+## Future Sessions

-- Dedicated Zoom moderator to field questions.
-- Please stay muted if not speaking.
-(Host may mute you.)
+- Oct 2 10-noon: Intro to HPC: Extended introduction to the FI cluster
+- Suggest topics or contribute to content in #sciware Slack
 - We are recording.
 Link will be posted to [https://sciware.flatironinstitute.org/](https://sciware.flatironinstitute.org/)

-## Future Sessions

-- Suggest topics or contribute to content in #sciware Slack

 ## Today's Agenda